 Food

-Meals at the team house are provided (breakfast and a cooked lunch/dinner, snacks).
+Meals at the team house are provided (breakfast, a cooked lunch, supper & snacks).

 Travel